 You should print a copy of these Terms or save them to your computer for future reference.

-We reserve the right to amend these Terms from time to time as set out in clause 9.
+We amend these Terms from time to time as set out in clause 9.
 Every time you wish to order Items, please check these Terms to ensure you understand the terms which will apply at that time.

 These Terms, and any Contract between us, are only in the English language.

 YOUR ATTENTION IS DRAWN IN PARTICULAR TO THE PROVISIONS OF CLAUSES 6.2 (MULTIPLE ITEMS) AND 15 (OUR LIABILITY TO YOU).

 1.1 We operate the website www.haddonandjames.co.uk.
 We are Haddon & James Limited, a company registered in England and Wales under company number 02966302.
 Our registered office and main trading address is Hertfordshire Auctions, Porters Wood Industrial Estate, Valley Road St Albans, Hertfordshire AL3 6PQ.
 Our VAT number is 640242086.
 We also hold sales via 3rd party sales platforms, including Bidspotter, I-Bidder and Easy Live.